 - The Commissioners of the Borough of Longport.

-No covered store shall prevent a person from using a bag of any kind that he or she has brought to any such covered store for purposes of carrying goods from such store.
+No covered store shall prevent a person from using a bag of any kind that they have brought to any such covered store for purposes of carrying goods from such store.

-No later than March 1, 2016, and annually thereafter, the Commissioner shall report to the governing body on the progress of carry-out bag reduction, which may include the following:
+No later than March 1, 2016, and annually thereafter, the Commissioner shall provide to the governing body a summary of the Clean Ocean Action Beach Sweep Report.

 The Department of Code Enforcement shall have the authority to enforce the provisions of this chapter.